lexibank/tlopo/out/vol1/chapter5.md

 FIXME: In vol. 1, p.139 the form PCP _&ast;pusi_ was erroneously given for _&ast;vusi_ (POc _&ast;p_ split into PCP _&ast;p_ and _&ast;v_).

 A second reconstruction is open to conjecture.
 Both Spriggs and Kirch and Lepofsky drew attention to the Hawaiian and Rapa (Austral Islands) terms for a pondfield, _loʔi_ and _roki_.
-We have a tentative reconstruction POc _&ast;logi_ meaning something like 'partition, partitioned area' with a reflex from Hote in the Huon Gulf (NNG), _lok_ '(garden) fence; wall of house' ([Ch.3, §3](chapter3.md#s-3) .S).
+We have a tentative reconstruction POc _&ast;logi_ meaning something like 'partition, partitioned area' with a reflex from Hote in the Huon Gulf (NNG), _lok_ '(garden) fence; wall of house' (Ch.
+3, §3 .S).

 <table>
 <tr>